A salad spinner is a kitchen tool for removing excess water from washed salad greens.

 The core of a salad spinner is a plastic open-weave basket.
 Some baskets allow you to put inserts into them, allowing different food items to be spun at the same time while keeping them separate.

 This basket goes into a larger plastic bowl (usually clear plastic.)
-This plastic bowl is often meant to double as a salad mixing and serving bowl as well.
+This plastic bowl is often meant to be uses as a washing bowl for the greens, as well as a mixing bowl and serving bowl.

 The final piece is a lid, which has within it some mechanism to cause the basket to spin inside the bowl.